Philly Cheesesteak Cheesy Bread is cheesy, crunchy and full of cheese steak flavors with ribeye, green bell peppers, onions and mushrooms.

 We LOVE all things philly cheesesteak around here including Philly Cheese Steak Sloppy Joes, Ground Philly Cheesesteak Grilled Cheese and Pat’s Philly Cheese Steak (Copycat) and about 10 other Philly recipes!

 Philly Cheesesteaks are classically made using thinly sliced ribeye meat.
 You can certainly use other cuts but they may not be as tender.
-The slices we use in the cheesy bread are thicker than the slices found in a traditional cheesesteak because we are cooking them for a much longer amount of time in the oven and want to be sure they still stay tender.
+The slices you’ll use in the cheesy bread are thicker than the slices found in a traditional cheesesteak because you are cooking them for a much longer amount of time in the oven and want to be sure they still stay tender.
 Other tender cuts of meat like flap meat or very well marbled New York steaks may also be substituted.

 The best way to cut a steak thinly is to freeze it partially before slicing.
-I find 1-2 hours in the freezer is enough to make slicing a breeze and the meat defrosts naturally in just five minutes once sliced.
+1-2 hours in the freezer is enough to make slicing a breeze and the meat defrosts naturally in just five minutes once sliced.

 The mayonnaise adds moisture to the mixture to create a tender and chewy cheesy bread.
 If you skip it you may end up with a texture more similar to a crostini with steak and cheese on top.
 If you substitute the mayonnaise with butter you may find that the bread is still crispier rather than softer.